To Top

 In some stock photos, it’s pretty easy to tell it’s a group of models and not real business people.
 If you see someone that you recognize from numerous other stock photos (like Vince Vaughn up there), you’re going to realize its fake and it will dilute the emotional connection you are trying to create.

-Psychology and the social phenomenon.
+Psychology and the Social Phenomenon.

 There’s a psychological and social phenomenon that describes the way people mirror the actions of others in social situations.
 People will naturally mimic the actions and mannerisms of others to “fit in” and give themselves a sense of belonging.